 Best Free CRM with Marketing Tools.

-HubSpot CRM is a full-featured marketing suite, with its CRM software being their most popular offering.
+HubSpot CRM is a full-featured marketing suite, with its CRM software being its most popular offering.

-HubSpot CRM is great for sales professionals due to its great features and time-saving tools.
-It’s also a strong option for marketing teams with the ability to capture, track, and grow leads within a database.
+HubSpot CRM is great for sales professionals due to its features and time-saving tools.
+It’s also an option for marketing teams to capture, track, and grow new leads within a database.